saraoe/Eye-tracking/README.md

 # Eye-tracking
 _First assignment of Comp Model.
-Data from eyetracking workshop._
+Data from eye-tracking workshop._

-Analysis of Eye-tracking data in two experiments.
+Analysis of eye-tracking data in two experiments.
 ### Foraging experiment
 According to the eye-mind hypothesis, eye-movements are linked to the processing of the mind basically meaning that is it possible to infer cognitive processing in the brain